MOSH-Insa-Toulouse/5ISS-Goalard-Lacoste/README.md

 * LoRa communication module (RN2483), plugged to the UNO
 * Gas sensor (MQ2), plugged to the UNO

-First, we look at the RN2483 datasheet and choose the pins to use to connect it to the Arduino UNO.
-We choosed as follow :
+First, we look at the RN2483 datasheet and choose the pins to use to connect it to the Arduino UNO :

 ![Local Image](image1.png)